KaustubhDuratkar/Digital-Literacy-Project/task-5-cybercrime/report.md

 ---

 ## 📝 Project Overview
 As a Student Digital Ambassador, I have documented my journey through five modules designed to build a professional and safe digital presence.
-This report summarizes my learning and the technical artifacts created, specifically focusing on how digital literacy intersects with Mechanical Engineering.
+This report summarizes my learning and the technical artifacts created, specifically focusing on how digital literacy intersects with CSE Engineering.

 ---